08.06.2025

-Concert for Piano and Orchestra for the anniversary of Robert Schumann in our Music Library
+‘Concerto for Piano and Orchestra in A minor’ for the birth jubilee of R. Schumann

 "That who does not play together with the piano - does not play on it at all"